 Charging an electric vehicle at home using a dedicated home charging point is the simple, cost efficient way to charge up your car.
 A compact, all-weather charging unit can be installed at your home, and the cost of this is sometimes included (or subsidised) with the lease of the vehicle.
 Once installed (by a qualified specialist installer) you’ll be able to plug in and charge your vehicle to full capacity in around 8 hours.

 Choose a rapid charger and it's even faster, with some cars able to charge to about 80% of their capacity in around 30 minutes.
-Speak to a Motability Specialists at your local Motability-accredited car dealership to find out more.
+Speak to a Motability Specialist at your local Motability-accredited car dealership to find out more.

 Electric Cars & Motability